planetmint/planetmint/tests/README.md

 In order to debug unit tests create a virtual environment and install all necessary dependencies.
 VS Code should notify you that a new virtual environment is detected and ask if you want to use it as environment (more info: [Getting started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)).

-Configure the tests in VS Code by goint to the `Testing` tab and click `Confiugre Python Tests` and select `pytest`.
+Configure the tests in VS Code by going to the `Testing` tab and click `Confiugre Python Tests` and select `pytest`.
 VS Code should now detect all test cases inside of `tests`.
 Click `Debug Tests` to run the tests with the debugger attached. (more info: [Python testing in VS Code](https://code.visualstudio.com/docs/python/testing))

 Note: `pip install .` will not automatically install the test dependencies.
 If missing install them manually.